 Notice what faith does.
 Faith does not believe Jesus to do things the way we want Him to do.
 Faith is trust.
 Faith is trusting our selves, our lives into the Lord's hands, under His authority; knowing that whatever He says, whatever He decides to do, whatever His will is, He will do.
 It is up to me to follow along.

 When Jesus went out to heal and perform miracles, it was not to provide a human blessing.
 It was a physical means to manifest the Lord's spiritual ministry.
 He has come to free people from Satan, deliver them to Christ, and heal their lives from the damage that Satan brings.
-But as far as preserving their human, the flesh, no. It has never happened in human history, ever, even with Jesus.
+As far as preserving their human, the flesh, no. It has never happened in human history, ever, even with Jesus.
 So the healings and the miracles and the signs were physical manifestations of the Lord's spiritual ministry.
-Peter told us in I Peter 2 that when Jesus died on the cross and we were healed by His stripes, we were healed in that we were as sheep going astray and we have been returned to the Bishop and Overseer of our souls.
+When Jesus died on the cross and we were healed by His stripes, we were healed in that we were as sheep going astray and we have been returned to the Bishop and Overseer of our souls.
 We were saved.
 We were brought to Christ.
 The healing is spiritual.
 It is called salvation.

 Matthew is presenting the Jesus Christ of the Bible as the one who is in charge of our circumstances and who is with us wherever we go.
 As we face the issues and the circumstances of life - our normal response is to consider our own weaknesses.
 How I stand up to my circumstances; how I cannot deal with things; or how I am able to deal with things.
 I always consider myself first.
 But the presentation of Scripture is the real consideration is Christ.
 Considering His authority and His ability to keep me, to protect me, and to carry me through the storms of life.